-Specific Objective 2: Empower target groups to bring them closer to the labour market target groups to participate in social activation programmes, the later being that much less identified at the level of the two cohesion regions.
+Activities under this specific objective will target individuals who encounter numerous obstacles in entering the labour market which push them towards social exclusion and life below the poverty threshold.
+As already stated, the country lacks analyses and studies that would help identify the target groups to participate in social activation programmes, these groups being that much less identified at the level of the two cohesion regions.
 Nevertheless, we do believe that it would be best to focus primarily on the users of various healthcare and social care programmes in their final stages of following the programmes (e.g. persons suffering from alcohol or drug abuse and dependence, victims of violence and abuse, persons suffering from mental health disorders, homeless people, prisoners being released).
 Most of these individuals have more than one of the listed specifics which hamper their labour market integration.